doge555/ompl_release/README.md

     ./bin/open_rave_gui -c ../parameters/demo/open_rave_demo.json

-in case you are old version of PDT: change in open_rave_demo.json
+in case you are an old version of PDT: change in open_rave_demo.json

     "viewer": "qtcoin",
     to